The meeting place is on the corner of Turner Lane and High Street, Whiston. This is easily located, just around the corner from the Sitwell Arms pub.

 - Finally, do become a member of Sitwell Cycling Club!
 Anyone is welcome to join our club rides to try them out.
 However, we ask anyone who has ridden more than three club rides with us to join us.

-- Ride more than two abreast at any time, unless dropping back after taking a turn at the front
+- Ride more than two abreast at any time.

 - Overlap wheels, or nudge in between the wheels of the riders in front.
 You will come off if they move off their line